……………….A brief history of RAF Hunsdon…………….

 During it’s operational life, RAF Hunsdon was visited by many ‘top brass’ such as HRH the Duke of Kent, Air Chief Marshal Sir Edgar Ludlow-Hewitt (Inpector General RAF), Air Chief Marshal Sir Charles Portal (Chief of the Air Staff), Air Chief Marshal Sir Arthur Longmore (Inpector General RAF), Air Marshal W.S.
 ‘Sholto’ Douglas (C-in-C Fighter Command), Air Chief Marshal Philip Joubert de la Ferte (C-in-C Coastal Command), Air Marshal Roderic Hill (C-in-C Air Defence of Great Britain), Air Marshal Norman Bottomly (Deputy Chief of the Air Staff), AVM Trafford Leigh-Mallory (C-in-C Fighter Command), AVM W.A ‘Billy’ Bishop VC, AVM Basil Embry, AVM Hugh Saunders (AOC 11 Group), AVM Douglas Evill (SAOS Fighter Command), AVM Don Bennett (AOC 8 (PFF) Group), King Peter of Yugoslavia, and Lt General Carl Spatz USAAF, Commander of Strategic Air Forces in Europe.

-Of the 126 airmen commemorated on the new memorial, one hundred and twenty were aircrew and six were ground crew.
-Eighty-two were RAF (including one Canadian, one Belgian, one South African), thirty RCAF, nine RNZAF, three RAAF, one SAAF and one USAAF.
+Of the 127 airmen commemorated on the Roll of Honour memorial, one hundred and twenty were aircrew, six were ground crew and one was RAF Regiment.
+Eighty-three were RAF (including one Canadian, one Belgian, one South African), thirty RCAF, nine RNZAF, three RAAF, one SAAF and one USAAF.